araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 Before digging any further, I had some hypotheses as to why PPO was the only algorithm used:
 - PPO is fast to train (in terms of computation time) and was tuned for the massively parallel environment.
 - Researchers tend to be lazy, so we tend to reuse things that work and build on them (the original training code is open source and the simulator is freely available).
 - There may be some peculiarities in the environment design that favor PPO over algorithms.
+In other words, the massively parallel environments might be optimized for PPO.
 - SAC/TQC and derivatives are tuned for sample efficiency, not fast wall clock time.
 In the case of massively parallel simulation, what matters is how long it takes to train, not how many samples are used.
 They probably need to be tuned/adjusted for this new setting.

-Note: during my journey, I will obviously be using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) and its fast Jax version [SBX](https://github.com/araffin/sbx).
+Note: during my journey, I will (obviously) be using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) and its fast Jax version [SBX](https://github.com/araffin/sbx).

 ## The Hunt Begins

-There are now many massively parallel simulators available (Isaac Sim, Brax, MJX, Genesis, ...), I chose to focus on Isaac Lab with Isaac Sim because it was one of the first and probably the most influential.
+There are now many massively parallel simulators available (Isaac Sim, Brax, MJX, Genesis, ...), here, I chose to focus on Isaac Lab with Isaac Sim because it was one of the first and probably the most influential one.

 As with any RL problem, starting simple is the key to success.

-I decided to focus on the `Isaac-Velocity-Flat-Unitree-A1-v0` locomotion task first, because it is simple but representative.
+Therefore, I decided to focus on the `Isaac-Velocity-Flat-Unitree-A1-v0` locomotion task first, because it is simple but representative.
 The goal is to learn a policy that can move the Unitree A1 quadruped in any direction on a flat ground, following a commanded velocity (the same way you would control a robot with a joystick).
 The agent receives information about its current task as input (joint positions, velocities, desired velocity, ...) and outputs desired joint positions (12D vector, 3 joints per leg).
 The robot is rewarded for following the correct desired velocity (linear and angular) and for other secondary tasks (feet air time, smooth control, ...).
-An episode ends when the robot falls over and is timed out (truncation) after 1000 steps (TODO: check control frequency).
+An episode ends when the robot falls over and is timed out (truncation) after 1000 steps (60 Hz, 15s, https://github.com/isaac-sim/IsaacLab/blob/b1133e0591c2ef3a788c1ca148bb25a3f42562a9/source/isaaclab/isaaclab/sim/simulation_cfg.py#L227).

 After some quick optimizations (SB3 now runs 4x faster, at 60 000 fps for 2048 envs with PPO), I did some sanity checks.
-First, I ran PPO with the tuned hyperparameters found in the repo, and it was able to solve the task: in 5 minutes, it gets an average episode return of ~30 (above an episode return of 15, the task is almost solved).
+First, I ran PPO with the tuned hyperparameters found in the repo, and it was able to quickly solve the task.
+In 5 minutes, it gets an average episode return of ~30 (above an episode return of 15, the task is almost solved).
-Then I tried SAC and TQC, with default hyperparameters (and observation normalization), and it didn't work as expected.
+Then I tried SAC and TQC, with default hyperparameters (and observation normalization), and, as expected, it didn't work.
-No matter how much training time was left, there was no sign of improvement.
+No matter how long it was training, there was no sign of improvement.

-Looking at the simulation GUI, I noticed something: the robots were making very large random movements.
+Looking at the simulation GUI, something struck me: the robots were making very large random movements.
 Something was wrong.

 TODO: video of the large random movements